-"Are you?" someone else asked, and this person was new, a mousy sort-of boy with weak wrists.

-"Are you?" she retorted, and the others gave short hoots of approval.
+"Are you?" someone else asked, and this person was "And here."
+Holly stopped, and Esel almost bumped into her.
+She looked to where Holly was presenting her with a new, a mousy sort-of boy with weak wrists.
+"Are you?" she retorted, and the others gave short hoots tall, dark-haired boy.
+His eyes were a muddy color.
+A river color.
+And he looked empty.
+He looked new.
+Esel didn't of approval. think she had seen him before.